-How does SCRUM work?
+How does Scrum work?
 Here's a quick summary:

 Here's a visualization of this process:

-There are key guidelines for implementing Kanban:
+There are fundamental guidelines for implementing Kanban:

 Extreme Programming (XP)

-Extreme Programming or XP is an Agile framework that focuses a lot on the quality of practice and the habits of the software practitioner (i.e., the developers on the team).
+Extreme Programming (or XP) is an agile framework that focuses a lot on the quality of practice and the habits of the software practitioner (i.e., the developers on the team).
 Its main guidelines are as follows:

 Developers will adhere to coding standards, all writing code the same way.

 Developers write code in pairs.
-Usually, one developer writes the test code and the other writes feature code.
+Usually, one developer writes the test code, and the other writes feature code.

-Work is done in short iterations (usually two weeks) and planning happens before each iteration.
+Work is done in short iterations (usually two weeks), and planning happens before each iteration.